atlassian-labs/atlaspack/packages/optimizers/inline-requires/README.md

 ## Background and motivation

-When Parcel produces modules in bundles, where a dependency wasn't brought in by scope hoisting, it includes calls to require those dependencies at the top of the module function.
+When Atlaspack produces modules in bundles, where a dependency wasn't brought in by scope hoisting, it includes calls to require those dependencies at the top of the module function.
 For example, prior to minification, a module might look something like this:

 ```js
 atlaspackRegister('abc123', function (require, module, exports) {